-- The land is to be free of noxious weeds, tree stumps (above ground) and other specified (g) vegetation; - (h) All previous fences, farm utilities, building remains, and rubbish are to be removed or disposed of to the satisfaction of the TA; - (i) Land to be mown shall be accessible to suitable mowing equipment, and is to have an established turf type seed grass cover; - (j) Drainage reserves, ponds, lakes, channels, and streams requiring maintenance shall have suitable access for machinery; - All boundaries are to be surveyed and clearly pegged; (k) - and control and co Any rights of way or easements are to be formalised at no cost to the TA (l) - Any proposed landscape planting or furniture/structures shall be (ompleted. (m)
+- (g) The land is to be free of noxious weeds, tree stumps (above ground) and other specified vegetation; - (h) All previous fences, farm utilities, building remains, and rubbish are to be removed or disposed of to the satisfaction of the TA; - (i) Land to be mown shall be accessible to suitable mowing equipment, and is to have an established turf type seed grass cover; - (j) Drainage reserves, ponds, lakes, channels, and streams requiring maintenance shall have suitable access for machinery; - (k) All boundaries are to be surveyed and clearly pegged; - (I) Any rights of way or easements are to be formalised at no cost to the TA; - (m) Any proposed landscape planting or furniture/structures shall be con.pl. ted.